kubeflow/website/content/docs/started/k8s/kfctl-existing-arrikto.md

 # Set the following kfctl configuration file:
 export CONFIG_URI="{{% config-uri-existing-arrikto %}}"

 # Set KF_NAME to the name of your Kubeflow deployment.
-This also becomes the
+You also use this
-# name of the directory containing your configuration.
+# value as directory name when creating your configuration directory.
 # For example, your deployment name can be 'my-kubeflow' or 'kf-test'.
 export KF_NAME=<your choice of name for the Kubeflow deployment>